Buni48/password_generator/README.md

 # Password Generator

-A tool to generate a random password.
+A tool to generate a random password using [Shoelace](https://shoelace.style/) as a design system.

 You can choose if your password should contain:
 - only numbers